ReC82/DevOpsLabs/vagrant/lab04/lab04.md

 > [!TIP]
 > To connect through SSH now you have to specify the Server
 > ```
-> vagrant ssh Server1
+> vagrant ssh **Server1**
 > ```

 ### Create more VM's
 Ok, it works.
-But image you have 5 VM to create.
+But suppose you have 5 VM to create.
-That starts to become quite hard to maintain.
+Managing this becomes progressively challenging.
-If you have to change the IP range for example, you will have to go through each declaration.
+In the event that you need to modify the IP range, you'll be required to edit each declaration individually.

 > ![NOTE]
 > We are going to do baby steps here.
-> the Vagranfile in this directory contains the whole code
+> The **Vagrantfile** in this directory contains the entire code.

 > [!IMPORTANT]
-> The goal here is not to learn Ruby or Programming.
+> The goal here **is not** to learn Ruby or Programming.
-> There will be link to some explaitions
+> However, explanations will be accompanied by links.

 > [!CAUTION]
-> Don't start this file with the variable set to 10 !
+> Avoid setting the variable to 10 initially.
-> Change it to 3 to see how it works.
+> Instead, adjust it to 3 for observation.
-> But keep in mind that it consumes your hosts resources.
+> However, be aware that this may impact your host's resources.

 ### Create a variable to define the numbers of VM

 ```ruby
 NUM_SERVERS = 10
 ```
+> ![NOTE]
+> This is not an ordinary variable as it is in uppercase; rather, it is a CONSTANT.
+Constants are values that remain unchanged throughout the program's execution.
+In contrast, the variable 'servers' introduced below is mutable and will have its content modified later in the program.

 ### Create (Initialize) an array